florinpatrascu/bolt_sips/docs/features/configuration.md

 ![](../images/role_based_connections.png?raw=true)

 In the final release, we'll add a friendlier api for adding role-based connections.
+More details about role-based-connections, [here](role-based-connections.md)

 ## Multi tenancy